C0deDaedalus/Multi-Language-Game-of-Nim/README.md

 Then one could easily find how & which language is suitable for him/her by comparing same Program written under different Languages.

+## Before You Contribute
+Please note that this repository is meant to be a clean place for codestore that will help Begineers to understand the Simplicities & Complexities of languages.
+Please, Do not put/do anything messy or ambigous here.
+As a safe practice another dummy repository is being created.
+Fork that, add some changes to that, create a pull request, merge & save.
+That's kind of practice repository for you to do messy things in case you don't know how-to.
+All this is done in order to maintain this repository to be full of clean code pushes.
+I hope everyone agrees with that.

 ## Your [Contribution](https://github.com/C0deDaedalus/Multi-Language-Game-of-Nim/blob/master/CONTRIBUTING.md)